chrisbuckleycode/usefulscripts/README.md

 **This is of course not how I code in a production, enterprise-level environment** where I take a much more collaborative approach!

 # bigfiles.sh
-Scan home directory and report files in decreasing size order.
+Scan home directory (and sub-directories) and report files in decreasing size order.
 Good for freeing up disk space.

 # comic_of_the_day.py
 Scrape and display a daily comic image.